Relax, it's The Conscious Club

-Relax, it's The Conscious Club**

 After a long talk about life in Amsterdam, being entrepreneurs, their vision of the future and wish for a more relaxed, sustainable and connected lifestyle in the city, Elizabeth just knew Charon was the partner she was looking for.
 Although they just knew each other for two weeks, she asked Charon to join her on this new venture.
 Luckily soon after her proposal, Charon got back to Amsterdam and said yes.

 Key in the idea was wanting to respond to the growing global demand for environmental sustainability and make a point: if they could build an eco-friendly business, so could others.

 The result was The Conscious Club, Amsterdam’s first carbon-neutral public canal house.
 The Green Temple sits inside of this space, and serves as an inspiration for all who visit to make more conscious decisions in their lives.

 Elizabeth and Charon worked tirelessly to prove that environmental sustainability is not only possible, it’s beautiful.
-From the materials used in construction to the types of programs that are offered, everything about our space is designed to promote a healthier, happier environment, both inside our building and in the larger world in general.
+From the materials used in construction to the types of programs that are offered, everything about the space is designed to promote a healthier, happier environment, both inside our building and in the larger world in general.

 With the aim for a better future